kingsdigitallab/bcc-11ty/frontend/accessibility/index.md

 ## <a id="how"></a>How accessible this website is

-We know some part of this website are not fully accessible:
+We know some part of this website are not fully accessible.
+The issues detailed below apply to the Map Story page, except for the menu issue, which is relevant to the entire website.

+- Keyboard

+  - Menu items can be selected with keyboard navigation even when the menu is closed, which may not clearly indicate the navigation position to users;

   - The Filter and Legend sections cannot be navigated using keyboard tabbing, making them not accessible for keyboard only users;

-- Menu items can be selected with keyboard navigation even when the menu is closed, which may not clearly indicate the navigation position to users;

   - The order of keyboard tabbing may confuse some users.
 For example, users have to navigate through bottom elements on the page first before the main navigation bar receive focus;

   - The map currently does not support keyboard interaction, making data points (polygons) and tooltips inaccessible via keyboard.
 We expect to advise users of this limitation in our map usage instructions and explore solutions to enhance accessibility;

+- Zooming

   - The navigation bar labels on the top may not fit properly in their tabs in 200% zooming, which could be confusing.
 It may not be working consistently across all browsers.
 We expect to make design adjustments for a smoother experience;

   - The Filter section may not close properly in 200% zooming, and toggle controls become hard to access due to screen size and zoom settings.
 Additionally, Map Story, Filter and Legend sections overlap when expanded, making it challenging for users to read both the text and symbols;

+- Smaller screen

+  - We are aware there are limitations to the functionality and accessibility of the majority of the content on small screens.
+At this stage, mobile and responsive design have not been the main focus of our development efforts, which means users may encounter some elements and features that do not display or function well on mobile devices or smaller screens.
+For now, for the best and most comprehensive experience, we recommend accessing our project on a desktop machine.
+This will ensure users can fully engage with all the features and content as intended;

 - Some map polygons, particularly green circles, are not clearly visible and do not stand out well against the map background.
 This concern is part of our ongoing design optimization, we aim to improve map visibility and contrast;